IRS says it will delay requirement to report $600 in gig work on taxes

 Transfer more than $20,000?
 You'll still get a form.

-Even though the delay means that people during the 2023 tax season will only get tax forms if they meet the earlier guidelines of selling more than $20,000 and making more than 200 transactions in a year, anyone who makes a profit from any sort of income is legally required to pay tax on that money.
+Even though the delay means that people during the 2023 tax season will only get tax forms if they meet the earlier guidelines of receiving more than $20,000 in payments and making more than 200 transactions in a year, anyone who makes a profit from any sort of income is legally required to pay tax on that money.

 That means even if people don't receive a tax form, they are still required to report the income and pay tax on it.
 However, the IRS underscored that personal transactions, such as repaying a friend for a shared meal, aren't meant to be tracked by the now-delayed rule on reporting $600 in side-gig income.